aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/msofillformat/_index.md

 ```

-Gets and sets the Texture and Picture fill data.
+the Texture and Picture fill data.

 **Returns:**
 byte[]